 Learned from a pro

 While living in Spain, I took a cooking class from a woman who has lived in the islas all her life and learned how to make coca from her grandmother.
-Laura taught me that simple is best, and the best coca is made with a few fresh, simple ingredients.
-This recipe comes straight from Laura’s Mallorquine kitchen.
+Paula taught me that simple is best, and the best coca is made with a few fresh, simple ingredients.
+This recipe comes straight from Paula’s Mallorquine kitchen.

 In my opinion, the key to delicious coca de trampo is a crust with just the right amount of crunch and substance to hold up the tasty “salad”.
 The veggie topping is called the “salad” on top of the olive oil based crust.
 A healthy drizzle of olive oil and a sprinkling of salt to top the fresh baked coca is the perfect way to serve this dish.